NorthCapDiamond/Mac-users-life/Linux-VM-Install.md

 qemu-system-x86_64 -hda debian.qcow2 -boot d -cdrom debian-12.4.0-amd64-netinst.iso	debian.qcow2 -m 2G -usb -machine pc
 ```

 Now you'll have to set up your system.
-Interface of Debian is going to help you )))
+(Dont Install visual environment ) Interface of Debian is going to help you )))
 Finally you will reboot the system.
 After that thing TURN OFF QEMU.